speechbrain/benchmarks/benchmarks/MOABB/README.md

                              --exp_max_trials 50
 ```

+For further details on arguments and customization options, consult `./run_hparam_optimization.sh`.

 Note that hyperparameter tuning may take several hours (up to several days) depending on the model complexity and dataset.
 To speed up hyper-parameter tuning you can consider to reduce the number of subjects and sessions used during hyper-parameter tuning, by setting the `--nsbj_hpsearch ` and `--nsess_hpsearch` flags.
 As an example, in the previous command you can set `--nsbj_hpsearch 3 --nsess_hpsearch 1` to run hyper-parameter tuning only on a subset of subjects / sessions.
 Of course, final evaluation will be performed on the entire dataset (on all subjects and sessions).

+Our protocol ensures a model comparison that is as fair as possible.
+All reported results reported below are achieved with the same hyperparameter tuning methodology, enabling fair assessments across diverse models.

 As evident from the example, you need to configure the hyperparameter file, specify the number of subjects (nsbj), and set the number of sessions (nsess).